kick-Funding-Application/.github/profile/README.md

-Kick Funding API Using Django REST Framework (DRF)
+Kick Funding API Using Django REST Framework (DRF), Integrated with Flutter Mobile Application

 ## About the API: